refinedev/refine/documentation/docs/packages/cli/index.md

 The term comes from Objective-C and Swift-UI: [method swizzling](https://pspdfkit.com/blog/2019/swizzling-in-swift/) is the process of changing the implementation of an existing selector (method).

-For **Refine**, component swizzling means providing an alternative component that will be used instead of the default one.
+For Refine, component swizzling means providing an alternative component that will be used instead of the default one.

 You can think of it as [Monkey Patching](https://en.wikipedia.org/wiki/Monkey_patch) for React components, which allows you to change the default implementation.
 Gatsby has a similar feature called [theme shadowing](https://www.gatsbyjs.com/docs/how-to/plugins-and-themes/shadowing/).